waldur/ansible-waldur-generator/README.md

             # A user-friendly error message if the resource can't be found.
             error_message: "Customer '{value}' not found."
     ```

+    This example creates a `security_group` module that is a **nested resource** under a tenant, and supports both simple updates (description) and a special action (set_rules).

+    ```yaml
+    modules:
+      security_group:
+        type: crud
+        resource_type: "security group"
+        description: "Manage OpenStack Security Groups."

+        # This block maps standard Ansible actions to your API's operationIds.
+        operations:
+          list: "openstack_security_groups_list"
+          create: "openstack_tenants_create_security_group" # A nested create endpoint
+          destroy: "openstack_security_groups_destroy"
+          update: "openstack_security_groups_update"     # For PATCH updates

+        # This block is crucial for creating resources on nested endpoints.
+        # It maps the URL path placeholder '{uuid}' to the 'tenant' Ansible parameter.
+        path_param_maps:
+          create:
+            uuid: "tenant"

+        # This block defines how to handle updates for existing resources.
+        update_config:
+          # A list of fields that trigger a PATCH update if changed.
+          fields:
+            - "description"
+          # A map of special actions that call dedicated POST endpoints.
+          actions:
+            set_rules:
+              # The operation to call when the 'rules' parameter is provided.
+              operation: "openstack_security_groups_set_rules"
+              # The Ansible parameter that provides data for this action.
+              param: "rules"

+        # This block defines how to resolve parent/foreign key parameters.
+        resolvers:
+          # The 'tenant' parameter is used in `path_param_maps` and must be resolved.
+          tenant:
+            list: "openstack_tenants_list"
+            retrieve: "openstack_tenants_retrieve"
+            error_message: "Tenant '{value}' not found."

 ---

 ### 3. The `order` Plugin